TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 # `+>` for function composition

-Summary: a proposed function composition operator that allows terse and intuitive composition from and to any of the 4 available function types: function, asynchronous function, generator function and asynchronous generator function.
+Summary: a proposed function composition operator that allows terse and intuitive left to right composition from and to any of the 4 available function types: function, asynchronous function, generator function and asynchronous generator function.

 The statement: